-Dormitory: A building intended or used principally for sleeping accommodations where such building is related to an educational or public institution, including religious institutions.
+Dormitory: A building intended or used principally for sleeping accommodations where such building is related to an educational or public institution, including religious institutions, and located on the campus of that institution.

 Dripline: A vertical line extending from the outermost edge of the tree canopy or shrub branch to the ground.